karandis/P28_scripts/readme.txt

 'compare_reductions.py'
 - script to compare the processed P28 data from April 2021 vs Jan 2022.
 Creates 'modified.csv'

+'modified.csv'
+- List of P28 stars which whose 'stdinfo.csv' entries were modified with the new reduction in Jan 2022.
+Created with 'compare_reductions.py'

 'correct_spectrum.py'
 - script to correct spectra for the instrumental response.
 Relies on the response already being derived in '/STER/karansinghd/PhD/ResponseCorrection/responses_c_2022/'.
 If no response exists for the required night, the script calls 'get_response.py'.

 'diagnostic_plots.py'
 - Script to create diagnostic plots starting from '_c.fits' until the final '_cr.fits'.

-'diagnostic_plots_p2.py'
-- Same as above but for the P2 stars particularly.
-This has not been updated for the new P2 list, the same as 'correct_spectrum_p2.py'.

 'fix_fits.py'
 - Script to fix the headers for a subset of '/STER/karansinghd/P28_cr_2022/stdinfo.csv'.
 Something went wrong when Molecfit saved header["UTC"], and so this had to be redone.